frankpablo/smith-site/docs/teaching/csc250/lecture-10.md

      * Give a 10-20 second intro to the problem
      * Give a 30-to-60-second explanation of your answer

+ -->
 #### Homework

-**Homework 03** is due 02/24.
-Today, just make sure you understand all the questions.
+**Homework 03** Today, just make sure you understand all the questions.
 You may start working on them too.